User Guide

 How It Works

-If a given argument X is voted by enough users to be covered by another argument Y, it will be eventually deemed redundant and removed from the system.
+Note.
 While redundant arguments will still count toward the total number of submitted arguments for each viewpoint (visible when clicking the three dots at the top right of the viewpoint box), they will no longer be displayed to users.

 Selection Mechanism

-Among the first five positions, higher-placed arguments have a higher chance of being selected for evaluation.
+Within the first five positions, higher-placed arguments have a greater chance of being selected for redundancy evaluation.
 The weight used for the selection of the argument at position \(i , 1 \leq i \leq 5 \) is heuristically set to \( \text{round}(1.5 ^ {\,(6 - i)}) \).
-This formula results in weights of \( [8, 5, 3, 2, 2]\).
-Note that the higher the position of an argument, the higher the chance it will be selected.
+This formula yields the following weights for positions \(1\) through \(5\): \( [8, 5, 3, 2, 2]\).
+Note that a higher rank (lower position number) corresponds to a higher chance of selection.

 Life Stories and Comments